mmdsharifi/personal-goals/asDveloper.md

 # 1396

-migrate to reactJS, because I think it's a tool so as a front end developer I need to know all of important ideas behind them!
+Learn about reactJS, because I think it's a tool so as a front end developer I need to know all of important ideas behind them!

 ## season 1